IskraKrasimirova/SchoolOfAutomationTesting/OOPBasics/README.md

 - **Validation**: All user input is validated before processing.
 The engine handles exceptions to prevent crashes and provide feedback.
 - **Account Number Generation**: A Template Method pattern is used to generate account numbers, allowing each account type to define its own prefix.
 - **User Experience**: The console interface guides the user step-by-step.
 Errors are handled without terminating the program, ensuring smooth interaction.
+- All user‑interface logic is fully separated from the business logic and handled exclusively by the BankingSystemEngine.

 ### Transaction History